clesleycode/word2vec/word2vec.md

 #### 1.6.2 Outputs

-The output of the neural network will be `w_i`.
+The output of the neural network will be w<sub>i</sub>.
 Hence you can think of the task as "predicting the word given its context".
 Note that the number of words we use depends on your setting for the window size.

 ```
 I drove my car to school.